sceiler/Java-TestNG-Appium-Selenium/README.md

 In addition, there are tests using the Application Storage including automatically retrieving file_id using Sauce REST API.

-Visual testing using Screener is also included.
+Visual testing using Screener is also included but not working currently.